 This plant is categorized as Sambucus nigra.
-It is a member of the Caprifoliaceae Family, which also contains the viburnum trees and shrubs (Viburnum spp.), beautybush (Kolkwitzia amabilis), honeysuckles (Lonicera spp.) and weigelas (Weigela spp.)
-Some have it in a newer family called Adoxaceae.
+It is a member of the Caprifoliaceae family, which also contains the viburnum trees and shrubs (Viburnum spp.), beautybush (Kolkwitzia amabilis), honeysuckles (Lonicera spp.), and weigelas (Weigela spp.).
+Sometimes Sambucus nigra is placed in a newer family called Adoxaceae.

-This is a shrub of many names and may be seen as common elderberry, black elderberry, common elder, black elder, Judas tree, bore tree, pipe tree, European elderberry, blue elderberry, elder bush and European elder.
+This is a shrub of many names, including common elderberry, black elderberry, common elder, black elder, Judas tree, bore tree, pipe tree, European elderberry, blue elderberry, elder bush, and European elder.

-If you are in Zones 5-7, you should be able to plant this shrub in your yard.
+If you are in zones 5 through 7, you should be able to plant this shrub in your yard.
 It is native to northern Africa, Asia, and Europe.

-At maturity, Sambucus nigra will be up to 20' tall depending on which variety you choose to grow.
+At maturity, Sambucus nigra will be up to 20 feet tall, depending on the variety.
 It can form into a round mound or a small tree.

 This plant can be successfully grown in a location that has either full sun or part shade.

 The leaves are compound and have three to nine leaflets that are in an opposite arrangement.
 The small white flowers form in a cluster called a cyme and are produced during the summer.
 The are used in making wines, cordials, and syrups.
 In the fall, you can start collecting the small black fruit after they are completely ripe.
 As a reminder, they should be cooked before eating for safety.
 For some fun, you might like to try an elderberry flower fizzy drink or and elderberry tincture.